otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/02-navigation.md

 // ...
 ```

+Reload your application.
+You should see the following:

 <img src="../resources/img/02/phone-4.png" width="250" height="444" />

 <img src="../resources/img/02/phone-5.png" width="250" height="444" />

 ## Bottom Tab Navigation

+There are other types of navigators that we can use.
+One of these is the bottom tab navigator.
+This is a navigator that displays a tab bar at the bottom of the screen.
+This is useful for applications that have a small number of screens.

 ### Getting Started